 Linfield’s Human Resource Management Certificate Program requires four courses to be completed.
-The Human Resource Management Certificate begins with BUSN 301 followed by BUSN 405 and two additional courses.
-After completing BUSN 301, the certificate student may take one or two of the remaining courses each semester as they are offered in the curriculum plans.
+The Human Resource Management Certificate begins with BNMG 301 followed by BNMG 405 and two additional courses.
+After completing BNMG 301, the certificate student may take one or two of the remaining courses each semester as they are offered in the curriculum plans.

 Requires completion of two core courses:

 The key decision-making role of managers in modern organizations.
 Includes the study of organization, management styles, and selected administrative problems.
 4 credits.